SecurityHandbook/handbook/en/lnx/lnx.md

 # FAQ – OS Linux
-Due to its minor share of desktop installations, Linux OS enjoys little attention from hackers – majority of Linux malware's targeted towards servers.
-Malware for desktops does exist, but in significantly lower numbers.
-As a result, while some Linux distributions are in horrendous condition from security perspective, the risk of infection is in practice lower than with different OSs.
+Thanks to its minor share on desktop installations, Linux OS on desktop gets little attention from hackers – majority of Linux malware's targeted towards servers.
+Malware for desktops does exist, but in considerably lower numbers.
+As a result, while some Linux distributions are in horrendous condition from security perspective, the risk of infection's in practice lower than with different OSs.
 Yet, modern *exploit kits* are often multiplatform and their numbers are rising.
 Sufficient OS security is therefore essential.

-This FAQ chapter is designed for everyday and intermediate users.
+This FAQ chapter's designed for everyday and intermediate users.
 Chapter for the advanced can be found [here](https://faq.mople71.cz/en/lnx/adv.php#lnx).

 #### FAQ is divided into several sections:
 - [Recommended Distributions](#lnx1)